Laboratory technicians may spend most of their time indoors, but they make a big difference out in the world.

 The lab tech program was developed with a Trade Adjustment Assistance Community College and Career Training (TAACCCT) grant from the Department of Labor.
 Displaced TAA workers are encouraged to enroll and can use their retraining funds.

-We are offering LBT 101 - Intro to Lab Tech this summer.
+We are offering LBT 101 - Intro to Lab Tech this fall.
 It's a great taste of a growing field!

 Waubonsee’s laboratory technology coursework was developed with the help of several local businesses, helping ensure graduates are fully prepared to get a job.